trujunzhang/bodrag-makedown/Products/bodrag/source-Bodrag-Utilities.md

 ---------------------

 Would you like to optimize your system for application needs?
-Then use System Optimizer from Bodrag Utilities With a few clicks you can optimize your system and increase performance.
+Then use <strong>System Optimizer</strong> from Bodrag Utilities With a few clicks you can optimize your system and increase performance.